'90–'01 Toyota Camry Fuel Filter Replacement/Throttle Body Cleaning

 Optional: Clean the Throttle Body Plate

 If the air box hose has been removed, before putting everything back together, you might consider cleaning off any carbon deposits that may have accumulated on the edges of the throttle body plate (or "butterfly") and the interior of the throttle body port.
-For cleaning, use carburetor spray solvent.
+For cleaning, use carburetor spray solvent .
 Work the plate open, and use a clean rag plus perhaps a used toothbrush to loosen the carbon.
 For a really thorough cleaning job, you can remove the throttle body from the intake manifold and clean it while it's off the car.
-This way you can clean the air ports leading into the throttle body using a thin nylon-bristle brush.
+This way you can clean the air ports leading into the throttle body using a thin nylon-bristle brush. like this one

 Test the Fuel Line for Leaks